cgwire/kitsu/docs/getting-started-production/README.md

 So now you have to select the shot you want to cast.

-You can display the assets as text if you don't have thumbnails yet.
+You can display the assets as text if you don't have thumbnails yet, or enlarge the thumnbnails size.

 ![Breakdown page text display](../img/getting-started/breakdown_text_display.png)